 PGY-2 Ambulatory Care Residency

-The strength of our program lies with the commitment of the faculty to patients and their care.
-The ambulatory care pharmacist provides many opportunities to positively impact patient care by optimizing health care utillization, decreasing readmissions, improving patient transitions, enhancing patient understanding of their disease states and associated medications, all while empowering them with knowledge to take control of their wellness and self-manage when appropriate.
-Our ambulatory care faculty appreciates the importance of closing the loop with our community partners in community pharmacy settings and have constant interface to optimize medication reconciliation and management.
+The ambulatory care pharmacist optimizes the use of healthcare by decreasing readmissions, improving patient transitions, enhancing patient understanding of their disease state and associated medications, all while empowering them with knowledge to take control of their wellness and selfmanage, when appropriate.

 Interested candidates should contact Dr. Lisa Phillips (firstname.lastname@example.org) for more information.